 2003 had a negative ice index, which means more ice than average.
 This was very surprising since the sea temperature was high.
 There were two reasons for this.
-Firstly the ice melt did not really start before mid June, which is about one month later that usual.
+Firstly the really ice melt did not start before mid June, which is about one month later that usual.
 Secondly, the ice melt during summer was extremely low, most likely due to atmospheric forcing.

 In 2004 the ice coverage in the Barents Sea was low, with a strong decease in ice from 2003.
 In the same period, the temperatures increased while the amount of inflowing water decreased (see section 4.4).
-This indicates that the ice cover is more dependant on the temperature of the incoming water that of the amount.
+This indicates that the ice cover is more dependant on the temperature of the incoming water that of the amount (Føyn, in prep.).

-Figures 4.6 and 4.7 shows modelled ice cover with anomalies in August and December 2004, respectively.
+Figures 4.6 and 4.7 shows modelled ice cover in August and December 2004, respectively.
 They show that the low ice conditions are present both in summer and in winter.
-The model has a resolution of 20 km, and covers the North Atlantic and Arctic.
+The model has a resolution of 20 km, and covers the North Atlantic and Arctic (supplied by Paul Budgell, IMR).